TSMotter/opencv-study/readme.md

-# CPP study repository
+# opencv study repository

-- This is a study/sandbox C++ repository
+- This is a study/sandbox opencv repository

 ## How to operate the repository